suquark/ExoFlow/README.md

 (~40min to setup)

 Before setting up Airflow, we need to provide requirements.txt for the DAGs, as well as uploading DAGs.
-We provde a script for you (run them on the shared cluster):
+We provde a script for you (run them on `@BASE`):

 ```bash
 cd /exoflow/experiments/microbenchmarks/latency/dags